Knowledge base

 - The tab Stability of buffer is detailed on this other guide.

 Note that in the case of a general shutdown of broadcast flows, the Infomaniak teams are notified and intervene immediately.
-All connections and disconnections of your encoder on the stream receiving server are monitored.

 This guide explains how to obtain and configure notifications when the Streaming Radio stream(s) experience an outage (either short or long duration).